hezzy93/simple_shell/README.md

-This is my second project on Simple shell
+This is my second project on Simple shell.